Should You Oil Golf Clubs? (Explained)

 WD40 is popular due to its deep cleaning power.
 It cleans and also makes the old sticks shine like new ones.
 However, is it OK to put it on the golf club?

 The main question to ask yourself is the purpose of the application.
-If the purpose of the material is to give the golfer an unfair advantage over other players, it is illegal.
+If the meaning of the material is to give the golfer an unfair advantage over other players, it is illegal.
 However, it is OK if the product is applied for cleaning purposes.

 WD40 is a cleaning product, and you should use it whenever needed.
 Avoid applying on golf clubs with a finish because it is corrosive, making the sticks unsightly.
-WD40 is best suited for clubs and irons made from iron which rusts easily compared to other materials.
+WD40 is best suited for clubs and irons made from iron, which rusts easily compared to other materials.

 Should You Polish Golf Clubs?